Drug and Alcohol Review

 Drug and Alcohol Review is a peer-reviewed medical journal covering research related to alcohol and drug-related problems.
 It is the official journal of the Australasian Professional Society on Alcohol and other Drugs.
 It publishes seven issues annually.

 The journal is published by Wiley and the editor-in-chief is Robin Room (La Trobe University).
-According to the Journal Citation Reports, the journal had an impact factor of 3.8 in 2022, ranking it 13th out of 38 journals in the category "Substance Abuse".
+According to the Journal Citation Reports, the journal had an impact factor of 2.9 in 2025, ranking it 17th out of 61 journals in the category "Substance Abuse Social Science)".

 The journal was established in 1982 as Australian Alcohol – Drug Review, and changed its name to Australian Drug and Alcohol Review in 1986.
 In 1990 it obtained its current name.